peteroupc/peteroupc.github.io/bernoulli.md

 > **Notes:**
 >
 > 1. Mendo (2020/2021\)[^38] as well as Carvalho and Moreira (2022)[^39] discuss how to find error bounds on "cutting off" a series that work for many infinite series.
 This can be helpful in finding the appropriate sequences _a_ and _err_ needed for the first algorithm in this section.
-> 2. If a number is known a simple continued fraction whose partial denominators are integers, Citterio and Pavani (2016)[^75] show how to calculate lower and upper bounds for that number.
+> 2. If a number is known as a simple continued fraction whose partial denominators are integers, Citterio and Pavani (2016)[^75] show how to calculate lower and upper bounds for that number.
 The bounds will be rational numbers whose numerator has at most a given number of digits.
 >
 > **Examples**:
 >